New Movies 2017: Five Of The Best Sci-Fi Action Movies To Look Forward To

 Guardians of the Galaxy Vol. 2

-When Guardians of the Galaxy hit theaters in 2008 it became the top grossing Marvel film and one the most popular action movies of all time.
-Now nine years later fans can look forward to this highly-anticipated sequel.
-IMDB provides the synopsis for what many expect to be one of the best new movies of 2017 (set to be released on May 5).
+When Guardians of the Galaxy hit theaters in 2008 it became the top grossing Marvel film and one of the most popular action movies of all time.
+Now nine years later fans can look forward to this highly anticipated sequel.
+IMDb provides the synopsis for what many expect to be one of the best new movies of 2017 (set to be released on May 5).

 “The Guardians must fight to keep their newfound family together as they unravel the mysteries of Peter Quill’s true parentage.
 Old foes become new allies and fan-favorite characters from the classic comics will come to our heroes’ aid as the Marvel cinematic universe continues to expand.”